-Facebook again seems to hold dominance in the Entertainment area.
+Facebook again seems to hold dominance in the entertainment area.
 Content is viewed and shared well through Facebook and Twitter, but there’s almost no sign of presence on any other social media network.
 The best content type is Listicles posts, which show very high shares close to 50K.

 Takeaway: Facebook is the top-performing channel to promote content in the entertainment category and listicles can help you get more exposure.

 They’re being viewed and shared widely through Pinterest.
 All the other types of content lag far behind infographics in this zone.

 Takeaway: Fashion brands should take advantage of promoting infographics on Pinterest.

 The health category is a very significant online community.
 It was analyzed that there’s a close fight between two types of content – infographics and “how-to” articles, to become #1.

 Takeaway: “How-to” guides and infographics perform great on Facebook and Pinterest in the health category.

 After analyzing data in the sports category, we could make out that content which includes lists is being preferred more by the readers.
 Furthermore, the maximum number of views and shares is through the most common site, Facebook.